 Deciding between buying from Canada Goose or The North Face really comes down to two main factors – how much you’d like to spend on a jacket and how resilient you realistically need your jacket to be.

 It’s blatantly clear that Canada Goose is the more expensive brand.

-If we remove price completely from the equation, it would be hard to find a jacket line better than Canada Goose.
+If we remove the price tag completely from the equation, it would be hard to find a jacket line better with a higher quiality than Canada Goose.

 Even the most expensive TNF parka is still less money than the mid-range Canada Goose parkas.
 Canada Goose jackets are extremely well-made, combining luxury with expedition-quality construction.
 This all adds up to Canada Goose being the better choice for someone that needs extreme warmth and has no issue spending hundreds of dollars to get it.